 Kuwait remains an important partner for South Africa in the Middle East, particularly in terms of economic relations.
-Kuwait has become an increasingly important market for South African exports and several Kuwaiti companies have made multimillion-rand investments in the construction and development of hotels and real estate in South Africa, as well as investments on the Johannesburg Stock Exchange.
+Kuwait has become an increasingly important market for South African exports of live animals, processed food products, machinery and products of the chemical and allied industries.